-How To Be Happy (Strategies From Positive Psychology)
+How To Be Happy: 20 Strategies From Positive Psychology

-Before we begin, here are 3 happiness facts from positive psychology:
+Before we begin, here are 3 facts from happiness science:

 1. You don’t need to postpone your present happiness for future happiness.